Lipstick (Orange Caramel album)

-Lipstick is the debut studio album by South Korea girl group After School sub-unit Orange Caramel.
+Lipstick is the debut studio album by South Korean girl group After School sub-unit Orange Caramel.
 It was released on September 12, 2012 and contains 13 songs (including a new recording of their song "Bangkok City".)
-The title track "Lipstick" samples the popular tune "The Streets of Cairo" and was used as the album's lead single.
+The title track "Lipstick" samples "The Streets of Cairo", a song notably sampled on Kesha's "Take It Off", and was used as the album's lead single.
 The album includes previous hits such as "Magic Girl", "A-ing" and "Shanghai Romance" and each member also has their own solo song.

 Background

 Early May 2012, Pledis Entertainment's managing director announced that Orange Caramel will be releasing their first full-length album later that year and that the album demo is "nearly finalized".
 Several months later, in September, Pledis revealed three photo teasers through their official Twitter page of each member.
 The following day, the track list was revealed and a special teaser was released on September 7, 2012.
 Two days later, another three individual member photo teasers were revealed through Pledis's Twitter page and a music video teaser was posted the following day, with the final music video being released at 12PM Kst on September 12, 2012 along with the album being released through Korean online music stores and iTunes worldwide.